MAGALA-RICHARD/apsimNGpy/README.rst

 Note
 ******************************************************************************************

-Due to changes to model structure, this library apparently is compatible wth APSIM VERSION '2022.12.7130.0' and below
+Because of alterations to the model structure, this library is currently compatible with APSIM VERSION '2022.12.7130.0' and earlier.
+We are actively working to address this issue as quickly as possible.

 .. _Requirements